 - 1. The rotisserie cooking is convenient for grilling of meat and poultry.
-All the surface of the food will become even brown without overturning. - The rotisserie cooking can be used in grill mode, convection mode and Persian Cook. - 3.
-The rotisserie bar is used for rotisserie cooking only.
+All the surface of the food will become even brown without overturning. - 2.
+The rotisserie cooking can used in microwave mode, combination mode, grill mode, auto roast and auto cook. - 3.
+The rotisserie bar is for rotisserie cooking only.
 After rotisserie cooking is finished remove the rotisserie bar and store with other accessories.